openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 ### Workflow Description

+1. The OpenShift administrator installs the new `control-plane-machineset-scaling-operator`.
-1. The OpenShift adminstrator creates a valid `control-plane-machine-set-autoscaler` `CR` in the `openshift-machine-api` namespace (or the respective namespace `control-plane-machineset-operator` is running in), to configure the automatic vertical scaling.
+2. The OpenShift administrator creates a valid `control-plane-machine-set-autoscaler` `CR` in the `openshift-machine-api` namespace (or the respective namespace the new `control-plane-machineset-scaling-operator` is running in), to configure the automatic vertical scaling.

 ### API Extensions